-Report Title Proposals for Improvement including overall lead.
-Action response RAG Status Involvement Sometimes the Council may benefit from engaging with stakeholders earlier in the process.
+Report Title Proposals for Improvement including overall lead Action response RAG Status Involvement Sometimes the Council may benefit from engaging with stakeholders earlier in the process.
 For example, by involving stakeholders in the early design stage of the HRC process, the Council may have avoided negative publicity and agreed on a final approach more quickly and easily.
-We will review where we have been successful in other involvement exercises to apply lessons learned to future policy reviews.
-A Chief Executive Involvement A more consistent approach needs to be taken to completing comprehensive equality impact assessments (EIA) and making them available to the decision-making process.
-Chief Executive The work undertaken on developing the EIA approach into a fully integrated impact assessment (including the well-being goals and sustainable development principles) will be completed in- year. Α Involvement Members we spoke to reflected that, although they are confident that officers consider the WFG Act, this is not clearly demonstrated in the reports we receive.
-Chief Executive Completion of work being undertaken to incorporate the thinking behind the WFG Act within reports to Members. Α Corporate arrangements The Council needs to assure itself that it is considering the five ways of working in the actions it takes to achieve its well-being objectives.
-Chief Executive This will be undertaken as part of the re-setting of the Council's well- being objectives.
+Chief Executive We will review where we have been successful in other involvement exercises to apply lessons learned to future policy reviews.
+A Involvement A more consistent approach needs to be taken to completing comprehensive equality impact assessments (EIA) and making them available to the decision-making process.
+Chief Executive The work undertaken on developing the EIA approach into a fully integrated impact assessment (including the well-being goals and sustainable development principles) will be completed inyear.
+A Involvement Members we spoke to reflected that, although they are confident that officers consider the WFG Act, this is not clearly demonstrated in the reports we receive.
+Chief Executive Completion of work being undertaken to incorporate the thinking behind the WFG Act within reports to Members.
+A Corporate arrangements The Council needs to assure itself that it is considering the five ways of working in the actions it takes to achieve its well-being objectives.
+Chief Executive This will be undertaken as part of the re-setting of the Council's wellbeing objectives.
 A Corporate arrangements The Council needs to consider how to include a learning cycle to help it further embed the five ways of working in setting and delivering its well-being objectives.
-Setting and delivery of the revised set of well- being objectives will be fully integrated with the five ways of working. Α Chief Executive All the above 'Ways of working' The 'ways of working' and the Councils well- Α
+Chief Executive Setting and delivery of the revised set of well- being objectives will be fully integrated with the five ways of working.
+A

-Report Title Proposals for Improvement including overall lead.
-Action response RAG Status referred to in all Strategic Cabinet (and other relevant) reports from September 2019 as a significant positive, negative or neutral contribution.
+Report Title Proposals for Improvement including overall lead Action response RAG Status All the above 'Ways of working' The 'ways of working' and the Councils wellbeing objectives will be referred to in all Strategic Cabinet (and other relevant) reports from September 2019 as a significant positive, negative or neutral contribution.
 An overview of the integrated impact assessment will also be included to inform strategic decisions.
-Local government use of data local report P1 The Authority needs to develop a more unified and corporate approach to using data.
-It can do this by: continuing to embed its 'tell us once' project and build on the integration of datasets as was done with the datasets which informed the Council Plan.
+A Local government use of data local report P1 The Authority needs to develop a more unified and corporate approach to using data.
+It can do this by: • continuing to embed its 'tell us once' project and build on the integration of datasets as was done with the datasets which informed the Council Plan.
 More generally, data tool respondents feel the Authority lacks a corporate ownership of data projects.
 A change in culture and a stronger leadership on data will support the creation of an environment that treats data as a key resource.
 This will help to extend the benefits of data-led decisions to all service areas.
-We will review and publish our Information Management Strategy so that there is a clear and understood approach to data management.
-As identified within the report, Tell Us Once is a key part of Digital Strategy. Α Chief Officer - Governance P2 The Authority collects data at almost every interaction with its citizens, whether face to face, over the phone or on social media and it needs to ensure it continues to protect the information it holds whilst making the best use of this wealth of data.
-Updating data sharing protocols and providing refresher training - focusing on what people can do rather than what they cannot do - will help to ensure that service managers know when and what they can share, thereby helping to make better use of shared data.
-Chief Officer - Governance Following work on compliance for GDPR we are working on how best to use data and information between portfolios in the provision of services for our customers and service users.
-We are reviewing how we balance security with the proactive use of data. Α
+Chief Officer - Governance We will review and publish our Information Management Strategy so that there is a clear and understood approach to data management.
+As identified within the report, Tell Us Once is a key part of Digital Strategy.
+A P2 The Authority collects data at almost every interaction with its citizens, whether face to face, over the phone or on social media and it needs to ensure it continues to protect the information it holds whilst making the best use of this wealth of data.
+Updating data sharing protocols and providing refresher training - focusing on what people can do Following work on compliance for GDPR we are working on how best to use data and information between portfolios in the provision of services for our customers and service users.
+We are reviewing how we A